Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 12. Clean Stainless Steel Appliances

-Stainless steel appliances seem to be stained with fingerprints constantly.
-But to give them a good, clean shine, all you need is a microfiber cloth (or just a soft cloth) and some rubbing alcohol!
+Stainless steel appliances seem to get stained with fingerprints constantly.
+To give them a good, clean shine, all you need is a microfiber cloth (or just a soft cloth) and some rubbing alcohol!

 If you really want to get your stainless steel super clean, you can use a few drops of olive oil!
 Check out this video to see how it works.